 - TOEFL (Test of English as a Foreign Language) - TOEFL code 5007

 - Internet based test (iBT) score of 80 or higher.
-Sub-scores for each section of the TOEFL should be 20 or higher.
+Sub-scores for each section of the TOEFL must be 20 or higher.
 To be considered competitive, a 90 TOEFL iBT score or above is recommended, with each sub-score 20 or above.

 - Paper-based test score of 550 or higher (taken on or prior to May 31, 2017), or all paper-based test sub-scores of 20 or higher (taken after May 31, 2017).